Pr0x1mo/CAINE/README.md

 - Verify Databricks SQL Warehouse is running
 - Check DSN configuration in ODBC Data Sources
 - Ensure firewall allows connection

+**Dashboard showing "no data available"**
+- Normal for new installations
+- Use CAINE to search for errors and provide feedback
+- Dashboard becomes meaningful after 10+ uses with feedback

 **Low confidence scores**
 - Need 50+ feedback entries for full ML activation